Michele-Stampanoni/Thesis/README.md

 ## Installation

-Use the package manager https://networkx.org/documentation/stable/install.html to install networkx.
+Use the following link https://networkx.org/documentation/stable/install.html to install NetworkX and get access to the source code.

 ```bash
 pip install networkx